 Let Your Logo Speak For Your Brand

 Your logo is the first thing people see when they view your website or visit your company.
-It usually makes the biggest impression as well, for better or for worse.
-Here are 3 simple tips to set yourself up for success.
+It usually makes the biggest impression, for better or worse.
+Here are 3 simple tips for setting yourself up for success.

 1. Ask yourself these questions:

 What's the intent?
 What is the goal of your promotional product?
 To motivate?
 To increase sales?
 To boost brand awareness?
-The design of your logo will be dependent on your purpose; whether you are just wanting your logo or company name on the item, or if you are needing contact information like a website as a call to action..
+Your logo's design will depend on your purpose, whether you want your logo or company name on the item or need contact information like a website as a call to action.

 Who's the target audience?
-If you are targeting children then you would want something colorful and fun, while if you are targeting adults then you would want something more sophisticated and elegant.
+If you are targeting children, you would want something colorful and fun.
+However, if you are targeting adults, you would want something more sophisticated and elegant.
 Knowing your audience is the first step toward creating something that will have a positive impact.

 What's the product?
 How small or large is the imprint area?
 Depending on your item, imprint areas (or the printable area) can range from a small space on a pen to a larger area on a tote bag.
-Knowing about these restrictions ahead of time can prevent a ton of headaches down the line when going into the process of ordering promotional items.
+Knowing about these restrictions ahead of time can prevent a ton of headaches down the line when ordering promotional items.
 Designing with small spaces in mind can help make your logo better in the long run.

 2. Learn from these 3 common mistakes of logo design

 Rushing through the process – Creating a great logo begins with research.
-Having a solid understanding of who your company is and what it represents is the foundation to designing a strong mark.
+A solid understanding of your company and its representation is the foundation for designing a strong mark.
 Ask yourself why does your company exist?
 What is your purpose?
 What makes you different from your competitors?
 What does your target audience value?
-The more you know about who and what your company can truly help when it comes time to develop your visual identity.
+The more you know about who and what your company can truly help when developing your visual identity.
 This process should not be rushed through.

 Keep it simple – A good logo design is memorable.
 Keeping things simple will help your brand stay in a customer’s mind, despite all the other branding they will come across throughout their day-to-day activities.
-Being too literal with your design can also be detrimental to the overall success of your logo as well.
+Being too literal with your design can also be detrimental to your logo's overall success.
 Remember, KISS.

 3. Improve your artwork depending on the item or imprint size